-LRSN is a volunteer-led organisation that provides pastoral and practical support to farming and rural people during periods of anxiety, stress, and problems relating to their families and businesses.
+LRSN is a volunteer-led organisation that provides pastoral and practical support to Lincolnshire's farming and horticultural communities during periods of anxiety, stress, and problems relating to their families and businesses.

-LRSN is excited to introduce the new digital wellbeing clinic service, nurses Heather and Sandi will once again be available for those all-important health and wellbeing questions, albeit in a virtual setting.
-You can click to book a timeslot for a chat with a nurse and they will call you on the telephone or video call you if you prefer, the clinics will take place on Tuesday afternoons and Thursday mornings.
+Our wonderful nurses, Heather, Rachel, and Rose, are once again out and about at the markets but don't worry if you aren't able to attend, they are still available for those all-important health and wellbeing questions in our online wellbeing clinics.
+You can click to book a timeslot for a chat with a nurse and they will call you on the telephone or video call you if you prefer, the clinics will be on alternate Thursday mornings.
 For an appointment Click here, Book your timeslot, and Chat with a nurse, if you would prefer you can call 07497 093444 and leave a message for someone to call you back to arrange an appointment.

 LRSN is open for business and ready, willing, and able to help you, whatever your problem, wherever you are in Lincolnshire.
 If you or someone you know needs to talk through an issue, please contact us using our helpline number, 0800 138 1710.